-LDnet is organising a special session at this year’s annual conference of the RSA in Santiago de Compostela on the topic of “Strengthening the impact of research on EU local development policies”.
+LDnet is organising a special session on 6 June 2019 at this year’s annual conference of the RSA in Santiago de Compostela on the topic of “Strengthening the impact of research on EU local development policies“.
+We have now produced a background paper entitled “Local development: an opportunity to bridge the gap between research and practice“, which is available by clicking at the end of this post.

 One of the objectives of the next period’s EU funding is contributing to a Europe closer to citizens by fostering the sustainable and integrated local development and local initiatives.
 Policy tools available to meet this objective include a continuation of Community-Led Local Development (CLLD), implemented since 2014 under four EU Funds in rural, coastal and urban areas.
 New tools are also envisaged, such as “Smart Villages” proposed under the European Agricultural Fund for Rural Development (EAFRD) – small-scale collaborative actions looking for new solutions to challenges facing the local community (including, where relevant, digital solutions, social innovation etc.).